Santa Fe Ring: Background

+American legal system -- so different from the Hispanic.
+Many of the claimants were poor and unable to pursue the lengthy and expensive legal process of getting a claim confirmed.
+Moreover, the Surveyors General appointed by the U.S. had little knowledge of Hispanic land practices and customs.
+"The situation was ripe for fraud."
+The results were "large grants owned by speculators were erroneously confirmed; other grants which should have been confirmed were not...[and]...some valid grants were confirmed, but to the wrong people."
+The Santa Fe Ring of lawyers and politicians, often in league with the Surveyors General, abused the adjudication system for their own benefit.

+Lincoln County War

 Businessman and Union Army veteran Lawrence Murphy became a key figure in the ring during the 1860s, alongside his German-American partner Emil Fritz, forming "L.G.
 Murphy & Co." in 1866.

 Murphy and Fritz were able to obtain false deeds to land, then sold that land, not actually owned by them, to newly arriving farmers and ranchers.
 When payments were missed, Murphy and Fritz would foreclose on the land, cattle, or crops.
 Within a very short time they were wealthy men.
 During that same period they acquired government contracts to supply beef and vegetables to Apache Native Americans living on the reservation, which they typically did not supply, at least not in the quantities called for in the contracts.
 However, as they were protected by their political contacts who also were tied into the ring, complaints by the Native Americans went with little notice or attention.

 In 1869, Murphy hired James Dolan to work as a clerk for his company.
 Murphy's business, located in Lincoln, New Mexico, very quickly became the only supplier to local ranchers and farmers, with Murphy, Fritz, Dolan and businessman John H. Riley developing it into a monopoly.
 Owing to the absence of competition, they were able to charge high prices for their goods, angering many in the area.
 By 1877, with the backing of wealthy rancher John Chisum, rancher John Tunstall and businessman Alexander McSween opened rival businesses, enraging Murphy and Dolan.
 Murphy by this time was in the first stages of cancer, but remained involved in decisionmaking for his business.